 1945: Ebony magazine debuts

-John H. Johnson published the first issue of Ebony magazine was published in November 1945 and heralded a new era of putting forth a positive image of Black Americans in mainstream media.
-A smaller news magazine called Jet was founded a few years later in 1951.
+John H. Johnson published the first issue of Ebony magazine in November 1945, heralding a new era of putting forth a positive image of Black Americans in mainstream media.
+A smaller news magazine called Jet was founded a few years later, in 1951.

 1946: Morgan v.
 Virginia invalidates separate but equal on interstate bus transport